Defining an Era: Modern Architecture of St. Louis

 mcm-logo

-The Cultural Resources Office of the St. Louis Planning and Urban Design Agency is conducting an extensive inventory of the City's Modern architecture built between 1945 and 1975 with Peter Meijer Architect, PC as the consultant for the project.
+The Cultural Resources Office of the St. Louis Planning and Urban Design Agency recently completed an extensive inventory of the City's Mid-century Modern non-residential architecture (MCM for short) built between 1945 and 1975.
+Peter Meijer Architect, PC was the consultant for the project.

 Comments are helpful!